joist-framework/joist/packages/di/README.md

 ]);
 ```

-### Accessing the injector in factories
+### Accessing the Injector in Factories

 Factories provide more flexibility but sometimes will require access to the injector itself.
-For this reason the factory method is passed the injector that is being used to construct the requested service.
+For this reason, the factory method is passed the injector that is being used to construct the requested service.

 ```ts
 class Logger {